 Convolutional neural networks (CNNs) allow computer systems to learn about images almost the same way as people.

 Of course, no computer can genuinely see an image of, say, an apple.
 Instead, the information system has access to numbers identifying a particular object.
+This process is known as object detection.

 CNN allows a computer to be trained to recognize a new numerical image pattern based on an analysis of millions of other images of the same object.
 The larger the database of similar objects, the more accurate the identification.